18F/join.tts.gsa.gov/positions/login-engineer-2023.md

 - The exact dates you held each job (from month/year to month/year or “present”)
 - Number of hours per week you worked (if part time)

+**SPECIALIZED EXPERIENCE REQUIREMENTS:**

+To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
+Specialized experience is defined as follows:

+- Applying software design and information security principles, concepts, methods, standards, and practices.
+- Implementing and providing authoritative advice and guidance to a wide array of management, staff, and other stakeholders to ensure the confidentiality, integrity, and availability of digital services/platforms/products on a broad, complex spectrum impacting government entities.
+- Estimating resource requirements, defining milestones and deliverables, monitoring activities, and evaluating and reporting on accomplishments.
+- Collaborating across organizational/operational boundaries to build strategic relationships, and resolving sensitive IT issues.

 ## How to Apply